Skip to content

 Karan Razdan

-Karan Razdan is an Indian director, best known for Tamil cinema.
+Karan Razdan is an Indian actor, best known for Tamil cinema.
 Karan Razdan began their career in 1982 and has been a prominent figure in the industry for over 44 years.
 With 30 credits to their name, Karan Razdan remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Karan Razdan's career remains one of the longest and most celebrated in Tamil cinema.

 Born